samueleCatalano/rev_shell/README.md

 # rev_shell

-This is a reverse shell that i'm still writing.
+This is a simple reverse shell wrote in Python.